 All training providers seeking accreditation for the provision of a vocational training programme must also:

-- 1. provide an associated recertification programme, and - 2. have a process to assess international medical graduates for the purposes of registration in a vocational scope of practice.
+- 1. provide an associated recertification programme, and - 2. have a process to assess specialist international medical graduates for the purposes of registration in the relevant provisional vocational scope of practice.